trentlarson/P2P-Docs/README.md

   * In AllianceP2P, go to "View" then "My share" then "Shared files".

-Start P2P-Docs and configure it with those folders:
+To start, configure it with those folders:

  * If you're subscribing to someone's files, then make that folder the "incoming" folder (eg. a Dropbox or "Vuze Downloads" folder).